alislaboratory/4BitCPU/README.txt

 For my Mk2 CPU, I would like to make it serial - using a 1-bit ALU that I will custom make.

 -- PROGRAMS --
-Now that the CPU is finished (1/07/23), it's time to make some programs.
+Now that the CPU is finished (2/07/23), it's time to make some programs.
 The first ever one I made to test is as follows:
 971 100 930 b30.
 This repetitively adds 1+7 and outputs. (the general purpose memory was not connected at this point).

-Program to test memory:
+Program 1: We are going to test a basic for loop.
+This is the working code.
-WAB 2 0 ; write 2 to reg A
+WAB 0 2 ; write 2 to register B
-ADD 0 0 ; 2 at accum
-WRX 1 0 ; write 2 to address 1
-WAB 0 0
-ADD 0 0
-WAB 1 0 ; write 1 to reg A
-LDA 1 0 ; load 2 from mem addr 1 into reg A
+LDA 1 0 ; load the counter variable
-ADD 0 0

-Program 2: Now the RAM is connected.
-Let's repetitively increment a number by 2.
-First, we want to store 2 in memory.
-Then, we want to load it into A, swap them, then load our current counter, then add, then write it to the counter address.
-Then, jump back to the start.
-WAB 2 0
-SWP 0 0
-LDA 1 0
-NOP 0 0
+NOP 0 0 ; wait for load
-ADD 0 0
+ADD 0 0 ; get the sum
-WRX 1 0
+WRX 1 0 ; write sum
+WAB 6 0
-JMA 5 0
+JMA 6 0 ; jump to start

+Machine code: 902 a10 000 100 c10 960 b60
+12-bits (3 hex digits) per instruction.

+This is the first, functional, fully working program!
+It overflows at 0xF back to the beginning!
+I have worked so hard to get to this position!